madhukundena/DSA/README.md

 # DSA

-Binary Search
+##Binary Search
-When to apply Binary Search
+When to apply Binary Search --
 Binary Search on Reverse Sorted array
 Order Not known Search
 First occurrance of an element